glmgen/dspline/README.md

 <img src="man/figures/README-show-dsplines-1.png" width="100%" />

 These are called *discrete* B-splines.
-They span a function spaced called **discrete splines**, which are analogous to splines, but defined in terms of a suitable discrete notion of smoothness.
+They span a function space called **discrete splines**, which are analogous to splines, but defined in terms of a suitable discrete notion of smoothness.

 - Discrete splines have continuous *discrete* derivatives at their knots (rather than continuous derivatives, as splines do).